Asia

 Parental Leave

 Pregnant employees are entitled to 14 weeks of paid maternity leave beginning 6 weeks before the due date and 8 weeks after the birth.
-This leave is paid at a rate equivalent to 2/3 of their regular salary and funded by the labour insurance office.
+This leave is paid at a rate equivalent to 2/3 (67%) of their standard remuneration, funded by the Health Insurance fund (Kenkō Hoken).

 Sick Leave